 Last but not least is a factory data reset.
 This will erase all user data, apps, messages, and content from the phone.
 So use it as a last resort.
 If you’re having any major problems, try this.

 This is a good way to start fresh after major software releases, like the new Android Pie update.
 Users can then take advantage of SmartSwitch to automatically restore their device.
 Go to Settings > General Management > and hit Reset to get started.

 The entire process will take a few minutes, restore the original software as it was out of the box and delete everything.
 Galaxy S8 owners can use Samsung SmartSwitch or Google restore to get all their apps back.
 Again, this is the last resort.

+If you have any other questions or problems let us know in the comment section below.
 While you’re here, take a look at these best official Galaxy S8 accessories from Samsung.

 4 Reasons Not to Install macOS Mojave & 15 Reasons You Should Install 10.14.5